At a glance

 For more details about assessing risk, please see section IV of the Article 29 Working Party guidelines on personal data breach notification.

-If a breach is likely to result in a high risk to the rights and freedoms of individuals, the GDPR says you must inform those concerned directly and without undue delay.
+If a breach is likely to result in a high risk to the rights and freedoms of individuals, the UK GDPR says you must inform those concerned directly and without undue delay.
 In other words, this should take place as soon as possible.

 A ‘high risk’ means the requirement to inform individuals is higher than for notifying the ICO.
 Again, you will need to assess both the severity of the potential or actual impact on individuals as a result of a breach and the likelihood of this occurring.
 If the impact of the breach is more severe, the risk is higher; if the likelihood of the consequences is greater, then again the risk is higher.
 In such cases, you will need to promptly inform those affected, particularly if there is a need to mitigate an immediate risk of damage to them.
 One of the main reasons for informing individuals is to help them take steps to protect themselves from the effect of a breach.